moby/moby/docs/sources/use/working_with_volumes.md

 -   `busybox` - a small simpler image - good for quick maintenance
 -   `tar cvf /backup/backup.tar /data` - creates an
-    uncompressed tar file of all the files in the `/data`{.docutils .literal} directory
+    uncompressed tar file of all the files in the `/data` directory

 Then to restore to the same container, or another that you’ve made
 elsewhere: